zekome/blog/get-time-machine-for-your-blog/index.md

 Data is stored on GitHub’s infrastructure.
 There is no more database in our system.
 There are just two components - a web server and adjusted structure of information.
 We expand system with new web servers, while data is loaded into RAM on server boot.

 Now, we can with ease bring a new instance of web server within cluster group for a specific time period - until we handle current load and then shut it down after.
-It costs us just few instance/hours.
+It costs us just few additional instance/hours.
 The system before was more expensive.
 We had to reserve capacity in advance and pay the same price no matter what was the traffic load.
 Expense goes even higher with high-availability DB deployments.
 It’s good not to have this kind of expenses anymore.

 We can place server instances in different regions across the world without considering DB replication between regions.
-We can get much faster response time between users and web server.
+It means faster response time between users and web server.

 An implementation of new content serving engine means savings.
 It's measured in less dollars per hour and less system administration necessary to maintain a server.